 When will I found out if I have a place at Bishop Burton College?

-Once you have been interviewed, we will send you an offer of a place within 5 days.
+Once you have been interviewed, we will send you an offer of a place within five days.

 When will I receive my details regarding the start of my course?

-You will receive a joining instruction pack from us in late July.
-It includes a temporary id badge; items you will need for your course; financial information; term dates; bus timetables and of course, the all important enrolment date.
+You will receive joining instructions from us during the summer before you start your course, usually by late July.
+This will include details of the items you will need for your course, financial information, term dates, bus timetables and enrolment dates.

 Is there a College bus I can get and how much does it cost?

 YES.
-If you are a Full Time Student on a Further Education Course we do have college buses and there is no cost to travel on them.
-All you need is 2 passport photographs and a completed transport request form which will come in your joining pack
+If you are a full-time student on a Further Education course we do have college buses and there is no cost to travel on them.
+All we ask is that you fill in a bus pass application form; details of which are in your joining instructions.

 Will there be any financial help available to me?